grdl/git-get/README.md

 git get <REPO> [flags]

 Flags:
-  -b, --branch string       Branch (or tag) to checkout after cloning.
+  -b, --branch              Branch (or tag) to checkout after cloning.
-  -d, --dump string         Path to a dump file listing repos to clone.
+  -d, --dump                Path to a dump file listing repos to clone.
 Ignored when <REPO> argument is used.
   -h, --help                Print this help and exit.
-  -t, --host string         Host to use when <REPO> doesn't have a specified host. (default "github.com") -r, --root string         Path to repos root where repositories are cloned. (default "~/repositories") -v, --version             Print version and exit.
+  -t, --host                Host to use when <REPO> doesn't have a specified host. (default "github.com") -r, --root                Path to repos root where repositories are cloned. (default "~/repositories") -v, --version             Print version and exit.
 ```

 The `<REPO>` argument can be any valid URL supported by git.
 It also accepts a short `USER/REPO` format.
 In that case `git-get` will automatically use the configured host (github.com by default).

 For example, `git get grdl/git-get` will clone `https://github.com/grdl/git-get`.

 ### git list